Nick Mullen: Career

-Originally from Gaithersburg, Montgomery County, Maryland, he began performing in the Washington–Baltimore Metropolitan Area as a teenager, often at Wiseacres Comedy Club in Virginia.
+Mullen is of Irish ancestry.
+Originally from Gaithersburg, Maryland, he began performing in the Washington–Baltimore Metropolitan Area as a teenager, often at the since defunct Wiseacres Comedy Club in McLean, Virginia.
 During his early twenties, he was based out of Austin, Texas (and briefly Los Angeles).

 A nationally touring stand-up, he was an opener for acts including Dana Gould, Jim Norton, Patrice O'Neal, and Hannibal Buress.
 In 2010, he was named "Best of Fest" at the Laugh Detroit festival.
 In 2012, he performed at SXSW as part of the Made in Austin and Weekend Spotlight comedy showcases.
 That same year, he was named one of the New Faces Unrepped by Montreal's Just for Laughs festival.
 Other festivals include the 2014 Bentzen Ball in Washington, D.C.

 From 2013 to 2015, he wrote a blog under the heteronym Nicole Mullen on Thought Catalog.
 He also had a prank call podcast called Help Me, I'm Old.

 In the mid-2010s, Mullen moved to New York City.
 Prior to Cum Town, he had multiple TV and radio appearances.
 During the late 2010s, he was a recurring guest on the Real Ass Podcast, Race Wars (hosted by Kurt Metzger and Sherrod Small), and Legion of Skanks.
-His writing credits include Comedy Knockout on TruTV (premiered 2016), Make Me Understand with Jim Norton (2016 IFC television pilot), and 2017's Problematic with Moshe Kasher (Comedy Central).
+At this time, his writing credits included Comedy Knockout on TruTV (premiered 2016), Make Me Understand with Jim Norton (2016 IFC television pilot), and 2017's Problematic with Moshe Kasher (Comedy Central).
 Additionally, he made appearances on Fox News' Red Eye as a guest panelist.

-From 2016 to 2022, Mullen was a co-host of the comedy podcast Cum Town with fellow comedians Adam Friedland and Stavros Halkias.
-After Halkias left the show, Mullen and Friedland started another podcast, The Adam Friedland Show, releasing the first episode on June 29, 2022.
+In 2016, Mullen created the comedy podcast Cum Town, which he co-hosted with fellow comedians Adam Friedland and Stavros Halkias.
+The show ran through 2022, ending after the departure of Halkias, and earned a cult following that continues to grow.

+Subsequently, Mullen and Friedland started a new venture, The Adam Friedland Show.
+The show began as a podcast co-hosted by Mullen and Friedland, releasing the first episode in June 2022, ahead of the roll-out as long-form comedic talk show in October 2022.
+The podcast continued to serve as a companion series until its conclusion in 2025.
+Mullen served as the primary producer of the talk show's first season which ran for twenty episodes through December 2024.
+Mullen departed the show in January 2025, citing new interests and burnout and continues to be credited as a creator and executive producer.

-His stand-up special Nick Mullen: The Year of the Dragon was released on December 3, 2023, reaching one million views after its first week of release.
+His first stand-up special, Nick Mullen: The Year of the Dragon, was released on December 3, 2023, reaching one million views after its first week of release.

+Since 2025, Mullen has focused on work as a stand-up comedian, gravitating toward live comedy as opposed to produced content.
+He tours nationally and occasionally appears as a guest on comedy podcasts.
+As a comedy writer, he contributed to 2026's The Roast of Kevin Hart (Netflix), among other projects.